Environmental guidance for your business in Northern Ireland & Scotland

-If you operate mobile plant that has been licensed in Scotland you can use the plant in England and Wales without an environmental permit.
+If you operate mobile plant that has been licensed in Scotland you must apply to the EA for an environmental permit in order to use the plant in England or Wales.

-If you have an environmental permit in England and Wales you must also get a waste management licence to operate mobile plant in Scotland.
+If you have an environmental permit in England or Wales you must also get a waste management licence to operate mobile plant in Scotland.

 You can apply for, modify, surrender or transfer a waste management licence online.